 Brightness Not Working on Windows 11?
 Here’s how to Fix It

-1. Press the Windows key + R to open a Run dialog box, then inside it you need to type ‘devmgmt.msc’ and press Enter.
-When you’re prompted by the User Account Control, click Yes to grant admin access.
+1. Press Windows key + R to open the Run dialog box.
+Inside it, type ‘devmgmt.msc’ and press Enter.
+If prompted by the User Account Control, click Yes to grant admin access.

 Opening Device Manager